spinriko/calendar/FUTURE.md

 4. ✅ **Unit of Work Pattern** - Centralized transaction management
 5. ✅ **Health Checks** - Production monitoring endpoints
 6. ✅ **AutoMapper** - Automated DTO mapping (v13.0.1, MIT licensed)
+7. ✅ **Specification Pattern** - Reusable query specifications with 6 domain specs

-**Test Coverage**: 157 total tests (154 passing, 3 skipped)
+**Test Coverage**: 166 total tests (163 passing, 3 skipped)
 - 24 data validation tests
-- 83 service tests (including 11 UnitOfWork tests)
+- 89 service tests (including 9 specification tests)
-- 50 integration tests
+- 53 integration tests

+**Last Updated**: November 20, 2025

 ### Remaining Opportunities

 The current codebase is **production-ready and follows industry best practices**.
-Remaining patterns should only be considered if:
+All high and medium priority patterns have been implemented.
+Remaining patterns should only be considered if there's a clear need based on:

-1. Adding CancellationToken support (quick win)
-2. Implementing better exception handling (critical for production)
-3. Using Result pattern for richer error responses (significant UX improvement)

 The other patterns should only be considered if there's a clear need based on:
 - Application complexity grows significantly (100+ endpoints, complex business rules)